-The Kansas Department of Health and Environment established the Kansas Clean Diesel Program to use funds from the EPA for providing grants to help school districts, truck fleet owners, construction companies and other businesses install proven clean diesel technologies.
+The Kansas Department of Health and Environment (KDHE) established the Kansas Clean Diesel Program in 2008 to use federal funds from the Environmental Protection Agency (EPA) to provide grants for diesel fleet improvements.

 More information about the Kansas Clean Diesel Program

-Because they are efficient and durable, diesel engines are an important source of power for many areas of our national economy.
-They are critical components of Kansas industries such as agriculture, railroads, natural gas and oil extraction, and transportation.
-But diesel engines also pose significant air quality challenges because the exhaust contains fine particles, nitrogen oxides and other chemicals that directly contribute to respiratory and cardiovascular diseases and also increase ground level ozone formation.
+Diesel engines are efficient and durable, and are an important source of power for many areas of our national economy.
+They are critical components of Kansas industries such as agriculture, railroads, highway transportation, and natural gas and oil extraction.
+Diesel engines also contribute to air quality concerns.
+Diesel exhaust contains fine particles, nitrogen oxides and other chemicals that directly contribute to respiratory and cardiovascular diseases.

-New federal standards aim to reduce emissions from diesel engines by up to 90% for heavy duty vehicles made in 2007 and beyond.
-Millions of diesel engines do not meet the new clean diesel standards, yet many could remain in service for 20 years or more.
-Several technologies are available to reduce emissions from these older engines, including new types of filters and new ways to reduce truck idling.
+Federal standards aim to reduce emissions from diesel engines by up to 90% for heavy duty vehicles made since 2007.
+Millions of older diesel engines do not meet the latest clean diesel standards, yet could remain in service for many years.
+Several technologies are available to reduce emissions from these engines, including filter and idling reduction technologies.

 Congress passed the Diesel Emissions Reductions Act (DERA) to address the need for fleet improvements.
 The Environmental Protection Agency established the National Clean Diesel Campaign to provide funding to states to implement diesel emission reduction projects.